Create your Surviving and Thriving card here:

 Dr. Cohen has years of experience following thousands of implantable devices in person and remotely.
 This includes pacemakers, defibrillators, biventricular devices, and implantable loop recorders.
 To schedule your device follow-up please call 516-287-8898.

-Dr. Cohen performs all types of heart rhythm procedures including tilt table tests, EP studies, catheter ablations, loop recorder implants/explants, pacemaker and defibrillator implants/explants, biventricular device procedures, and cardioversions.
-You can learn more about each of these procedures from his comprehensive Johns Hopkins Health Book -- A Patient's Guide to Heart Rhythm Problems.
+Dr. Cohen has performed all types of heart rhythm procedures including catheter ablation and defibrillator implantation.
+He can help guide you to the most appropriate therapy for your potential heart rhythm problem.
+Also, you can learn more about heart rhythm procedures from his comprehensive Johns Hopkins Health Book -- A Patient's Guide to Heart Rhythm Problems.